sammykingx/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

 boot  etc  lib   media  opt  root  sbin  sys  usr holberton@94091d11a274:~$
 ```
-> The issue was the number of file the user `holberton` was allowed to open from as you notice from my terminal i opened the file `/etc/security/limits.conf` to increase the size and that was how iwas able to solve it.
+> The issue was the number of file the user `holberton` was allowed to open as you notice from my terminal i opened the file `/etc/security/limits.conf` to increase the size and that was how i was able to solve it.
+__Never forget debugging starts from the error gotten___

+Cheers.